How to Get Promoted at Work

 Be indispensable

-Having a good attitude goes a long way.
+Having a positive attitude goes a long way.
 Keep out of office politics and gossip.
-No good can come from talking down about anyone, and taking-sides shows your boss you’re not ready to take on a leadership role.
+No good can come from talking down about anyone, and taking sides shows your boss you’re not ready to take on a leadership role.
 Individuals who can keep calm under pressure have the ability to de-escalate tough situations and keep others on task.

 Go to company lunches and events